Photography Terminology Explained

 Flash – Master/Slave are two types of camera flashes.
 The master flash is triggered directly by the camera while the slave flash is triggered by the master flash.
 The slave flash has a sensor that detects the signal from the master via infra-red or radio

-Flash triggers are devices that send the signal from your digital camera that will fire the flash unit.
-Wireless flash triggers send RF signal to trigger the camera flash
+Flash triggers are devices that send a signal from your digital camera that will fire the flash unit.
+Wireless flash triggers send an RF signal to trigger the camera flash

 The focal length of the lens is the distance between the convergence point in your lens and the image sensor or film in the camera when the subject is in focus.
 Focal length is usually stated in millimeters.

 Fringing is the term for the out-of-focus or “bleeding” of color along the edges of high-contrast parts of a digital image.
 For example, a cyan blurred portion on one side of a high-contrast object on a photograph.